HCGB-IGTP/XICRA/XICRA_pip/README.md

 XICRA -h
 ```

+## Documentation

+See a full documentation, user guide and manual in [here](https://readthedocs.org/)

+## Example
+Here we include a brief example on how to use XICRA.

+First, we create a python environment and will install XICRA and dependencies.
+See example details shown before.
-Now, we can test XICRA by using an example of 100 miRNA simulated and provideded within the repository as an example of simulation.
+Then, we can test XICRA by using an example of 100 miRNA simulated and provideded within the repository as an example of simulation.

 ```sh
 ## run XICRA example